 If you have a web-page already open in front of you, you can enable or disable the Text-Only Mode for it by simply clicking on the icon that says “Text-Only Mode” placed next to the OmniBar.

 One of the simplest extensions available for Mozilla Firefox, Textise functions just like any other text only browsers or add-ons.
 You can view any website on page by page basis by pressing the button that activates the text only mode for you instantly.
 It thereby gives you the ease to enable or disable according to your requirement.

 You can first load the website you want to visit and then activate the text only version by clicking on the icon located on the Firefox toolbar.
 The website then displays a page with only text on white texture.
 What’s distinct here is that the hyperlinks can be opened with a click though the text has left orientation.

 Compatibility: Mozilla Firefox

 Fangs Screen Reader Emulator which is another Firefox extension that facilitates you with text only browsing.
-It is step higher than other text based add-ons offered by Firefox and offers features that are bit advanced than the usual add-ons.
-If you have seen a screen reader, Fangs offer the same view of a web-page in its text only version.
+It is stepped higher than other text based add-ons offered by Firefox and offers features that are bit advanced than the usual add-ons.
+If you have seen a screen reader, Fangs offer the same view of a webpage in its text only version.